Alerts

 You can manually create a to-do item for yourself from an alert, and view it later on your To-Do List.

-To add a to-do item, on the right sidebar, select Add a to do.
+To add a to-do item, on the right sidebar, select Add a to-do item.

 Trigger actions from alerts